-I coordinated Gaeilge as part of my Post of Responsibly for a number of years.
+I coordinated Gaeilge as part of my assistant principal post for a number of years.
 Part of the role was to create a wish list of resources for teaching Gaeilge and to purchase these for the school.
 It gave me the opportunity to discover some of the fantastic resources that are out there for the teaching of the Irish language and I’d like to share some of these below.

-Anyway, below are some of my top picks for Irish resources for teaching in Primary Schools.
-I use these resources all the time when teaching a class and make reference to them frequently in the Gaeilge plans.
+Anyway, below are some of my top picks for essential Irish resources for teaching.
+I use these resources all the time when teaching a class and make reference to them frequently in the Gaeilge plans on teachingplans.ie.

 - Seidean Sí – This programme is used widely in Gaelscoileanna, but it definitely should not be limited to Irish medium schools as it comes with the most fantastic resources that would benefit any school or class level.
-I use the Seidean Sí resources all the time in my Irish teaching.
+I use the Seidean Sí resources all the time in my Irish teaching and I don’t teach in a Gaelscoil.
 First, they have a super website where you can access interactive games, e-books and all of their songs and audio are available to download for free.
-If I am looking for a song or poem relating to a particular theme, I will always check the Seidean Sí website as theyhave a wide range for all class levels.
+If I am looking for a song or poem relating to a particular theme, I will always check the Seidean Sí website as they have a wide range for all class levels.
 The other thing I love about Seidean Sí is the big books.
 The Primary Language Curriculum requires that early reading skills be taught to Infants in Irish as well as English.
-The most successful way that I have found to do this is through reading big books from the Seidean Sí programme with the children.
-It does involve pre-teaching vocab, and doing a lot of actions, BUT with this and the pictures, the children do get the gist of the stories and they really enjoy them!
+The most successful way that I have found to do this is through reading the children big books from the Seidean Sí programme.
+It does involve pre-teaching vocab, and a lot of actions, BUT with this and the pictures, the children do get the gist of the stories and they really enjoy them!
 Their big books also fit really nicely into the themes that are often covered in Infants – 2nd The big books would be suitable for all of these class levels.
 For older children, there are e-readers on their website too!

 - Siopaleabhar.com – I have to give the website a mention as it is where I buy all of my Irish language big books, picture books and readers for older children.
 I love using picture books in Irish and English for ALL class levels and what is great about this website, is that you can get popular picture books that the children would already be familiar with in English, as Gaeilge!
 This is fantastic as it helps the children in their understanding, and it also promotes the aim of the Primary Language Curriculum whereby skills learned in one language transfer to the other.

 - Tomás na hOrdóige agus Scéalta Eile: This is a fantastic resource for teaching the traditional tales as Gaeilge.
-It costs approximately €40 and is available from Outside the Box Learning and and siopagaeilge.ie
+It costs approximately €40 and is available from Outside the Box Learning and Siopagaeilge.ie

 - Plúra Lúra agus na Bopóga: This is one of my all-time favourite song books for the younger classes.
 The songs are just gorgeous and range from really simple movement songs for Junior Infants to more challenging ones that would be suitable for 2nd It costs approximately €12 and is available from siopaleabhar.com

 - Irish Songs we Learned at School by John Spillane is a great CD to have for teaching the traditional Irish songs that I learned at school or the Gaeltacht back in the day!
-It is available from Amazon or custysmusic.com.
+It is available from Amazon.